1150285/Java2/readme.md

 It is a good practice to create an **Issue** in bitbucket for each exercise or task that your team will be developing.

-Sinde this repository may be shared accross courses we strongly purpose that the description of the issue **always** starts with the short name of the course.
+Since this repository may be shared accross courses we strongly purpose that the description of the issue **always** starts with the short name of the course.
 For example, for the first exercise of EDOM you should create an issue named "EDOM - Exercise 1".

-Each commit in you repository should always make a reference to the corresponding issue.
+Each commit in your repository should always make a reference to the corresponding issue.
 For instance, in the previous example, if the issue created has an id 22, then in the commit message you should make a ref to that issue.
 Example: "EDOM - Added class diagram for exercise 1, ref #22".
 You should also state the short name of the course.

 You should also close the issue when the exercise or task is finished.